Study 12: The gospel is for everyone, everywhere! – Acts 10

 Not much is left of Caesarea now.
 What there is has been buried for centuries.
 It has been ravaged by the sea, by armies, by navies and by time.
 Only the true stories of the exciting things that will be recounted time and again on earth and when that is no more in heaven for eternity – will live on, undamaged.
 We have had the privilege to look in on Cornelius and the trouble that God went through to reach one of His chosen sons.
 But what about us?
 Will we now believe all that God wants us to receive?
 Will we be obedient and listen to Jesus as He softly bids us come to Him for healing, spiritual, physical as well as emotional?
 Accept all that has been so freely given so that we will stand the test of time with our faith in Jesus Christ.

-Acts of the Holy Spirit 12 – The Gospel is for all men everywhere! – Challenge Questions
+Study 12: The gospel is for everyone, everywhere! – Challenge Questions

 This week we are starting a new procedure to help sharing in class.
 Please complete all questions marked with * and then complete the rest of the study.
 The more you look in the Word the more you will get out of it.
 Read the chapter at the beginning of the week then you have time to meditate on it, rather than rushing!
 Make the Word your number one priority.